dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

   {
     ID : "iron",
     attack : 40,
-    restore :500,
+    price :500,
   }
 ]
 ```
-Only top level tables can be referenced in Dochy,
-and only top level items can be written in separate files.
+Only top level items can be written in separate files.